 Address extra processing with Lean Six Sigma: In some cases, organizations may not have an established process, which often yields imprecise, irregular workflow.
 Establish a process as a first step.
 Applying value stream mapping can help organizations understand their process and rate each step’s value in the process.
 Then, eliminate unnecessary steps.

 How does this apply in a real environment?
-Consider The Urology Group and its ASC, The Urology Center, in Cincinnati, Ohio.
+Consider The Urology Group in Cincinnati, Ohio.
 For this group, waste took several forms: